 These programs allow borrowers to purchase a home with a 3% down payment.
 The 97% LTV loans take their name from the 97% remaining balance of the mortgage.

 The 97% LTV loan programs provide a credible alternative to the FHAs 3.5% down payment loans.
-Some of the advantages of 97% LTV home loans are no upfront mortgage insurance fees, a lower down payment, and cancellable private mortgage insurance.
+Some advantages of 97% LTV home loans are no upfront mortgage insurance fees, a lower down payment, and cancellable private mortgage insurance.
 Additionally, 97% LTV loans offer a refinance facility for existing loans owned or secured by Fannie Mae.

 Fannie Mae’s 97% LTV Mortgage Program